-The Origin of the Universe Group (3268) aims to characterize the fundamental origin and composition of the universe, from the inflationary era onwards, through development and implementation of enabling detector technologies and instrumentation, observations of the universe on large scales as well as distant objects revealed through the same observations.
+The Origin of the Universe Group (3268) aims to characterize the fundamental origin and composition of the universe, from the inflationary era onwards, through theoretical modeling of astrophysical and cosmological phenomena; development of data analysis and science extraction enabling frameworks to support the ongoing and future space missions, and suborbital observing efforts; the design and implementation of enabling detector technologies; and observations of the universe on large scales as well as distant objects revealed through the same observations.

 Key science questions our group is focused to addressing include: